 Chapter 7 is the most common bankruptcy.
 It is quick, relatively simple, and allows people to eliminate most of their unsecured debt in a matter of months.
 However, it is designed for people with limited assets and income.
 To be eligible to file a Chapter 7 case, you must pass a Means Test.
 This test calculates your average monthly household income and compares it to the median average in your geographical area.
 For people with significant credit card debt or medical bills, filing for Chapter 7 is the fastest way to starting fresh and improving their credit score.

 Chapter 13 is designed to allow people to reorganize their debt.
 If you are behind on your mortgage or car payments, Chapter 13 provides a means to catch up while protecting you from legal action.
 You could also pay back taxes and other non-dischargeable debts through your bankruptcy plan.
 For people who have too much income to file for Chapter 7, a Chapter 13 bankruptcy might allow you to pay a portion of your debt while discharging the balance.
 Our Stroudsburg bankruptcy lawyers will review your debt and income to determine if filing for Chapter 13 is beneficial.

-Stroudsburg, PA Bankruptcy Lawyers Offering Free Consultations
+Our Stroudsburg, PA Bankruptcy Lawyers Can Help

 To see the benefits and advantages of filing for bankruptcy, you have to understand the process.
 At Young, Marr, Mallis & Associates, our Stroudsburg, PA bankruptcy attorneys are available to answer your questions and address your concerns.
 Our goal is to provide our clients with the best possible representation.
 To achieve this, our clients must become familiar with the ins and outs of bankruptcy.
 Call (215) 701-6519 if you have questions regarding filing for bankruptcy or feel overwhelmed with debt.